 You could say that salt has been in Aaron Longton’s blood for just about his entire life.
 Born in Roseburg, he began fishing at the tender age of eight with his father on the salmon and steelhead-rich rivers of Southern Oregon.
 Since he was fishing every chance he had, Aaron decided to make it his livelihood.
 Aaron now owns two sea-going vessels – the Goldeneye and Sea Forest – on which he fishes for salmon, black cod and halibut in the Pacific Ocean out of Port Orford.
 He also plays an active role in pushing for sustainable practices in Oregon’s seafood industry, believing you can have both protected fisheries and a strong economy.
-When he’s not out fishing, he loves to share the grandeur of Oregon’s south coast and Southern Oregon.
-Here’s a two-day excursion where you can take in everything from the Coast to Crater Lake, with plenty to eat and drink in between.
+When he’s not out fishing, he loves to share the grandeur of Oregon’s South Coast and Southern Oregon.
+Here are Aaron’s suggestions for a two-day excursion where you can take in everything from the Coast to Crater Lake, with plenty to eat and drink in between.

 Start your day

 Before heading out on the ocean to drop my lines, I’ll hit Paradise Café in Port Orford for an early breakfast.
 It’s a classic diner where the local fishing crowd gathers to swap stories and enjoy their enormous pancakes.
 They tell some tall tales of the sea, too.

 The Redfish Rocks Marine Reserve is a protected area of the Pacific Ocean marked by a group of ancient outcroppings.
 Pull off Highway 101 between mile posts 304 and 306 for some spectacular views.
 In the early spring and winter you may even catch sight of some migrating whales.